odedbein/SEL_public/README.md

 Then, I was very low tech and copied pasted all to a file with all participants.
 This way I created the file SEL2_all_subs.

 Group level analysis was done using pivot tables on this file, and copying relevant data to the file data_paper_forR, found in the misc_group_level folder.
 The data in the file data_paper_forR is equivalent to the data in the Source Data file for the paper.

+## 1. PreprocessingAndModel

+preproc_SEL2: runs preprocessing for all participants.
+You need the templates in the templates folder for that to run
+preproc_SEL2_BotUp: due to a scanner mistake, two participants were scanned bottom up.
+This is their preproc (only slice timing correction is different)